-Filing a birth injury claim allows your family to recover the money you’ve lost as a result of your child’s injury.
-We’ll conduct a thorough investigation to determine what you’ve lost, so when we seek compensation it will give you what you need to move forward.
+Filing a birth injury claim allows your family to recover the money you’ve lost due to your child’s injury.
+We’ll conduct a thorough investigation to determine what you’ve lost, so when we seek compensation, it will give you what you need to move forward.

-There are a number of factors that impact the amount of compensation a plaintiff receives for a birth injury.
-Some of those factors include the nature and extent of the injury, preexisting ailments or conditions, increased risk of future harm, disfigurement, and disability, or the loss of a normal life.
+Several factors impact the amount of compensation a plaintiff receives for a birth injury.
+Some of those factors include the nature and extent of the damage, preexisting ailments or conditions, increased risk of future harm, disfigurement, and disability or the loss of a normal life.

-We’ll take your economic and noneconomic expenses into consideration.
-This will involve any relevant medical bills, the future cost of care, any lost wages from time you had to take off work because of your child’s injuries, and pain and suffering.
+We’ll consider your economic and noneconomic expenses.
+This will involve any relevant medical bills, the future cost of care, any lost wages from when you had to take off work because of your child’s injuries, and pain and suffering.

-The Importance of Working With an Experienced Birth Injury Attorney
+Working With an Experienced Chicago Birth Injury Lawyer

-We recognize, that while we’re well versed in both the legal and medical aspects of birth injury cases, we are not medical professionals.
-Because of that, we have connections to those who have that medical experience—particularly those who are familiar with obstetrics.
+We recognize that while we’ll well-versed in both the legal and medical aspects of birth injury cases, we are not medical professionals.
+Because of that, we have connections to those who have that medical experience, particularly those familiar with obstetrics.

 Birth injuries claims are different than other areas of personal injury law.
-It’s wise to a choose lawyer that understands the unique legal and medical factors of your case.
-Thomas Law Offices specializes in helping clients with medical malpractice claims, so we’re prepared to take on your case next.
+Therefore, it’s wise to choose a lawyer who understands your case’s unique legal and medical factors.
+Thomas Law Offices specializes in helping clients with medical malpractice claims, so we’re prepared to take your case on next.

 Get Help From Thomas Law Offices